Marc Bolan: Early life

 Simeon ("Sid") Feld (1920–1991), a cosmetics salesman and former lorry driver, and Phyllis Winifred (née Atkins; 1927–1991), who ran a stall at Berwick Street Market in Soho.
 His father was an Ashkenazi Jew with roots in Russia and Poland, while his mother was English, originally from Fulham.
 Moving to Wimbledon, southwest London, he fell in love with the rock and roll of Gene Vincent, Eddie Cochran, Arthur Crudup and Chuck Berry, and hung around coffee bars such as the 2i's in Soho.

 Bolan was a pupil at Northwold Primary School, Upper Clapton.
 At the age of nine, he was given his first guitar and began a skiffle band.
 While at school, he played guitar in "Susie and the Hula Hoops", a trio whose vocalist was a 12-year-old Helen Shapiro.
 During lunch breaks at school, he would play his guitar in the playground to a small audience of friends.
-At 15, he was expelled from school; according to one of his friends: "He'd done something wrong and he went to see the headmaster, or the deputy headmaster, Mr. Pearson.
+At 15, he was expelled from the now defunct William Wordsworth Secondary School, with his friend celebrity photographer, Richard Young.
+According to another of his friends: "He'd done something wrong and he went to see the headmaster, or the deputy headmaster, Mr. Pearson.
 He said he was going to give him the cane and Mark said no. He told him to hold out his hand and Mark nutted him."

 He appeared as an extra in an episode of the television show Orlando, dressed as a mod.
 Bolan briefly joined a modelling agency and became a "John Temple Boy", appearing in a clothing catalogue for the menswear store.
 He was a model for the suits in their catalogues as well as for cardboard cut-outs to be displayed in shop windows.
 In 1962, Town magazine featured him under the name Mark Feld as an early example of the mod movement in a photo spread orchestrated by Evening Standard columnist Angus McGill.